This post may contain affiliate links. Please read our disclosure policy.

 • Quick & easy: This recipe requires just a handful of simple ingredients that you toss together in one bowl.
 It only takes about 10 minutes to whip up!

-• Healthy and nutrient-rich: This dish is packed with vitamins, minerals, and other nutrients.
-It contains plenty of lean protein from the tuna, plant-based protein, fiber from the chickpeas, and healthy fats from the avocado.
+• Healthy and nutrient-rich: Made with wholesome ingredients, It contains plenty of lean protein from the tuna, plant-based protein, fiber from the chickpeas, and healthy fats from the avocado.
 Plus, there are a variety of vegetables mixed in to make this a very well-balanced meal.

 Chickpeas, veggies and avocado mixed in a salad bowl.